Golden Sun Bird

 It is a ring-shaped piece of foil, made of nearly pure gold.
 The pattern consists of four birds, flying in the same counterclockwise direction, located around the perimeter.
 The center is a sun pattern with twelve points.
 It is 12.5 cm in diameter, with a 5.29 cm inner diameter.
 It has a thickness of 0.02 cm, and weighs 20 grams.

-The piece is from the late Sanxingdui culture, and is now located in the Chengdu Jinsha Ruins Museum.
+The piece dates back to the late Sanxingdui period (around 1200–1050 BCE), and is now located in the Jinsha Museum, Chengdu.

-Logo Function
+Use as logo

-It is the logo of China Cultural Heritage.
+The Golden Sun Bird motif is used as a logo to represent China's cultural heritage.
 In 2011, the city of Chengdu selected the Golden Sun Bird as the design for its logo.
-The pattern is featured on the coat of arms of Joseph Tang Yuange, Catholic Bishop of Chengdu since 2016, as well as on the coat of arms of the Diocese of Chengdu.
-The sun bird was also used as the elements of the 2023 Summer World University Games in Chengdu.
+The pattern is featured on the coat of arms of Joseph Tang Yuange, Roman Catholic Bishop of Chengdu since 2016, as well as on the coat of arms of the Diocese of Chengdu.
+The sun bird was also used as the elements of the 2021 FISU World University Games in Chengdu.